openebs/website/docs/main/faqs/faqs.md

 ### How does it help to keep my data safe?

 Replicated Storage engine supports synchronous mirroring to enhance the durability of data at rest within whatever physical persistence layer is in use.
 When volumes are provisioned which are configured for replication \(a user can control the count of active replicas which should be maintained, on a per StorageClass basis\), write I/O operations issued by an application to that volume are amplified by its controller ("nexus") and dispatched to all its active replicas.
 Only if every replica completes the write successfully on its own underlying block device will the I/O completion be acknowledged to the controller.
 Otherwise, the I/O is failed and the caller must make its own decision as to whether it should be retried.
 If a replica is determined to have faulted \(I/O cannot be serviced within the configured timeout period, or not without error\), the control plane will automatically take corrective action and remove it from the volume.
-If spare capacity is available within a replicated engine pool, a new replica will be created as a replacement and automatically brought into synchronisation with the existing replicas.
-The data path for a replicated volume is described in more detail [here](../user-guides/replicated-storage-user-guide/additional-information/i-o-path-description.md#replicated-volume-io-path)
+If spare capacity is available within a Replicated Storage pool, a new replica will be created as a replacement and automatically brought into synchronisation with the existing replicas.
+The data path for a replicated volume is described in more detail [here](../user-guides/replicated-storage-user-guide/additional-information/i-o-path-description.md#replicated-volume-io-path).

 [Go to top](#top)